frederik-hoeft/rimworld-more-injuries/INSTALL.md

 If you are a developer and want to compile the mod from source, you will need to have the .NET SDK capable of targeting .NET Framework 4.7.2 and .NET 8+ installed on your machine.
 The easiest way to do this is by installing Visual Studio 2022 and selecting the required workloads during installation.

 > [!NOTE]
-> While RimWorld runs on Unity and the Mono runtime and thus targets .NET Framework 4.7.2, More Injuries uses some more recent C# features that are shimmed in `Source/MoreInjuries/MoreInjuries/Future` and allows modern C# features (e.g., `init`-only and `required` properties) to be used when targeting the older .NET Framework runtime.
-This process requires the compiler to understand the newer C# features, which is why a recent .NET SDK is required.
+> While RimWorld runs on Unity and the Mono runtime and thus targets .NET Framework 4.7.2, More Injuries uses some more recent C# and Roslyn (the C# compiler) features that are shimmed in `Source/MoreInjuries/MoreInjuries/Roslyn` and allows modern C# features (e.g., `init`-only and `required` properties) as well as code generation to be used, even when targeting the older .NET Framework runtime.
+This process requires the compiler to understand the newer C# features, which is why a recent (preferably latest) .NET SDK is required.

 Once you have the required tools installed, follow these steps to compile the mod from source: